PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 Flosha: Auch das ist kein Problem.
 Da im Multiplayer nur einer der namenlose Held sein kann werden die anderen in die Rolle eines der Freunde schlüpfen.
 Die sind aber schon in einer Gilde.
 Aufträge, die relevant für einen Gildenbeitritt sind, können sie sich also nicht wegschnappen.

 ---

+### Summary

+While speaking of compromises they didn't want to make with the story, for which they sacrificed the multiplayer, it is almost ironical, if it wouldn't be so unfortunate, that in the end they had to made more compromises with the story than in any other regard, as it was reduced in scope and depth so much while trying to rescue the project and sparing it from cancellation as a whole, that the result were much more serious sacrifices than the cancellation of the multiplayer.

+The (singleplayer) story has to have priority, as it is the bases of everything.
+A multiplayer story can very well be realised and none of the problems explained above exist when following a consequent approach in accordance with our principles of a the storydriven immersive sim rpg.